Sharrow Bay Country House: History as a hotel

+In 2024, it was announced that the owners of nearby Michelin starred Askham Hall have secured the long term lease of Sharrow Bay with a view to re opening it as a hotel and restaurant in 2025.

 Francis Coulson

 Francis Coulson was born in Bedford on 6 June 1919 and died in Ullswater, Cumbria on 20 February 1998.
 He was born into a Congregational family who were members of the Bunyan Meeting House.
 Coulson, the son of a Bedford draper, attended Bedford Modern School.
 During the Second World War he was a conscientious objector and produced 300 meals a day for Toc H.

 In 1948 with help from his father he started the Sharrow Bay Hotel business.
 He took lessons in pastry-making from Renee Atkinson.
 He revelled in making difficult croissants and brioches as well as scones and cakes.
 One of his proudest dishes was a dessert named La Stupenda Bavarois, dedicated to the opera singer Dame Joan Sutherland.

 With his partner Brian Sack, he created the first Country House Hotel.
 Sharrow Bay was Egon Ronay Guide's Hotel of the Year in 1974, and Restaurant of the Year in 1980.
 He was appointed as a Member of the Order of the British Empire in 1994.